 It is therefore obvious that the “licensed operator,” while pretending to be motivated by an abstruse bureaucratic constraint, in certain circumstances feels intimately gratified to possess the “certificate” that distinguishes them from other navigators.
 They don’t constantly show it off, but on certain occasions, with those they deem appropriate, they let slip the triumphant admission “… but I have a license!”.
 If then, as happens in a poker game, the other person raises with “me too!” our licensed operator becomes bold, and if possible, proudly declares “yes, but mine is… offshore!”.
 Do you understand?
 Perhaps not.

-That was an example of dialogue between initiates who recognize each other by revealing the secret codes of jargon known to few chosen ones…
+It was an example of dialogue—as heard so often in a marina—between initiates who recognize each other by revealing the secret codes of jargon known to a select few…

 The boating license is essentially an indispensable document that is shown upon request by the authorities responsible for inspections, but it becomes a symbol for friends, dock neighbors, and all others who, by sight, measure the length of the boat or estimate the engine power.